Red Sox vs. Reds Player Props Betting Odds

 India Stats

-- India has collected 59 hits with 15 doubles, five home runs and 25 walks.
-He has driven in 24 runs with eight stolen bases.
+- India has 59 hits with 15 doubles, five home runs, 26 walks and 24 RBI.
+He's also stolen eight bases.

 India Recent Games